Tony-Luo/examples/README.md

 # examples

-This branch is for Nodejs examples
+This branch is for Ionic examples